 Rescued from a junkyard and restored to perfection, the irreplaceable classic was "burned beyond recognition" this weekend.

 California is aflame.
 In the north, the massively destructive Camp Fire has already incinerated an entire town, charred over 100,000 acres, and killed at least 44 people.
-In the south, the unstoppable Woolsey Fire is still laying siege to the Malibu coast after climbing out of the San Fernando Valley and crossing the adjacent mountains on its Sherman-esque march to the sea.
+In the south, the unstoppable Woolsey Fire is still laying siege to the Malibu coast after climbing out of the San Fernando Valley and crossing the adjacent Santa Monica Mountains.
 It's claimed two lives so far, burning an unsparing mix of trailer parks and multimillion-dollar estates—and at least one beautiful car collection that included the 1-of-1, Concours-winning 1948 Norman Timbs Special.

 The loss of life and property tops all concerns as thousands of firefighters continue to battle both blazes, along with others sprinkled up and down the state in a hellish archipelago.
 Yet it's always a tragedy to see history destroyed.
 You've probably never heard of Gary Cerveny, a private collector in Southern California who amassed a fascinating stable over the years.
 But chances are you've heard of his thirty-odd cars, all of which reportedly burned in the Woolsey Fire over the weekend.